-- 4.1 All members are encouraged to demonstrate exemplary behaviour both in the interests of children and in order to protect themselves from unjustified allegations. - 4.2 The following are common sense examples: - 4.2.1 Where possible, avoid private or unobserved situations, interactions or communications with unaccompanied children. - 4.2.2 Treat all children equally with respect and dignity. - 4.2.3 Put the welfare of the child first.
+- 4.1 All Members are encouraged to demonstrate exemplary behaviour both in the interests of children and in order to protect themselves from unjustified allegations. - 4.2 The following are common sense examples: - 4.2.1 Where possible, avoid private or unobserved situations, interactions or communications with unaccompanied children.

-- 4.2.4 Adults should respect children's privacy and right to be safe from abuse and harm and not do anything harmful or age inappropriate with or in from of them. - 4.2.5 Set a good example showing sport to be fun, enjoyable and based upon fair play. - 4.2.6 Whilst providing informal coaching or instruction avoid any form of manual/physical contact with any child other than you own. - 4.3 The following must be avoided: - 4.3.1 Spending time alone in private with any child (other than your own) at the Club. - 4.3.2 Engaging in rough physical or sexually provocative games, including horseplay. - 4.3.3 Engaging in any form of inappropriate touching. - 4.3.4 Striking any child. - 4.3.5 Acting or dressing immodestly or engaging in any behaviours with sexual connotations in the presence of any child. - 4.3.6 Engaging in exhibitionist behaviours involving nudity in the presence of children. - 4.3.7 Subjecting any child to physical intimidation. - 4.3.8 Using inappropriate language in the presence of children. - 4.3.9 Making sexually suggestive comments to or about a child or children. - 4.3.10 Humiliating or shouting at a child or reducing him or her to tears. - 4.3.11 Allowing allegations relevant to this guidance made by a child to go unrecorded or not acted upon. - 4.4 Use of photographic/filming equipment at sporting events - 4.4.1 Only film or take photos of children (other than your own) with the express consent of their parents or the child and be clear what the photos/videos will be used for.
+- 4.2.2 Treat all children equally with respect and dignity. - 4.2.3 Put the welfare of the child first. - 4.2.4 Adults should respect children's privacy and right to be safe from abuse and harm and not do anything harmful or age inappropriate with or in front of them. - 4.2.5 Set a good example showing sport to be fun, enjoyable and based upon fair play. - 4.2.6 Whilst providing informal coaching or instruction avoid any form of manual/physical contact with any child other than you own. - 4.3 The following are unacceptable forms of behaviour at the club: - 4.3.1 Spending time alone in private with any child (other than your own) at the Club unless engaged in coaching or caring capacity with the prior permission of parents - 4.3.2 Engaging in rough physical or sexually provocative games, including horseplay. - 4.3.3 Engaging in any form of inappropriate touching. - 4.3.4 Striking any child. - 4.3.5 Acting or dressing immodestly or engaging in any behaviours with sexual connotations in the presence of any child. - 4.3.6 Engaging in exhibitionist behaviours involving nudity in the presence of children. - 4.3.7 Subjecting any child to physical intimidation. - 4.3.8 Using inappropriate language in the presence of children. - 4.3.9 Making sexually suggestive comments to or about a child or children. - 4.3.10 Humiliating or shouting at a child or reducing him or her to tears. - 4.3.11 Allowing allegations relevant to this guidance made by a child to go unrecorded or not acted upon. - 4.4 Use of photographic/filming equipment at sporting events - 4.4.1 Only film or take photos of children (other than your own) with the express consent of their parents or the child and be clear what the photos/videos will be used for.
 Only publish/onwardly transmit with the permission of their parents or the child. - 4.4.2 There is general evidence (not related directly to the Club) that some people have used sporting events as an opportunity to take inappropriate photographs or film footage of children.
-Any concerns should to be reported to the Child Protection Officer or the Chief Executive. - 4.4.3 There is no intention to prevent Club coaches and teachers using video equipment as a legitimate coaching aid.
+Any concerns should to be reported to the Child Protection Officers or the Chief Executive. - 4.4.3 There is no intention to prevent Club coaches and teachers using video equipment as a legitimate coaching aid.
 However, participants and their parents will be made aware that this is part of the coaching programme and such films will be stored safely.

-5. Information for members relating to the recruitment and training of staff
+5. Information for Members relating to the recruitment and training of staff